UniversalDependencies/docs/_pl/index.md

 * The [Reflex]() feature marks so-called reflexive pronouns _(się, siebie)_ and determiners _(swój)_, even when they are not used reflexively or reciprocally.
 * [Person]() is a lexical feature of personal pronouns ([PRON]()) and has three values, `1`, `2` and `3`.
   With personal possessive determiners ([DET]()), the feature actually encodes the person of the possessor.
-  Person is not marked on other types of pronouns and on nouns, although they can be almost always interpreted as the 3rd person, but it is marked on finite verbs ([VERB](), [AUX]()).
+  Person is not marked on other types of pronouns and on nouns, although they can be almost always interpreted as the 3rd person.
+  On the other hand, it is marked on finite verbs ([VERB](), [AUX]()).
 * A [layered feature](../../u/overview/feat-layers.html), [Number[psor]](),
   appears with certain possessive determiners and encodes the lexical number of the possessor.
   The extra layer is needed to distinguish this lexical number from the inflectional number